hdShang/arxiv-daily/docs/cs-RO/2025-05-29/papers/250523450v2-agentic-robot-a-brain-inspired-framework-for-vision-language-action-.md

 ---
 layout: default
-title: Agentic Robot: A Brain-Inspired Framework for Vision-Language-Action Models in Embodied Agents
+title: "Agentic Robot: A Brain-Inspired Framework for Vision-Language-Action Models in Embodied Agents"
 ---

 # Agentic Robot: A Brain-Inspired Framework for Vision-Language-Action Models in Embodied Agents